GrapeoffJS/kindagoose/docs/pages/event-tracking.md

 4. `@Post` decorator flags the `sendToElastic` method as a method that'll react to a `save` and is executed after the save.

+!>Only one event tracker can be registered per schema.
+If you create multiple trackers for the same schema, then `Kindagoose` will take the first one it finds in the module's provider list.<br>2.
+Discriminators inherit base schema trackers!

 To apply our tracker just add it into the array of the providers' module, where you have registered all of your schemas.

 ```typescript